High-precision and low-depth quantum algorithm design for eigenstate problems: Ground state property estimation with phase estimation

 \subsection{Hamiltonian simulation by qubitised quantum walk}

-The phase estimation combining the qubitisation methods have been discussed in \cite{babbush2018encoding} which are compared to other algorithms.
-We review the method below.
-The key idea is that the spectrum of $H$ can be obtained by performing phase estimation on the Szegedy quantum walk operator, defined as
+The phase estimation combining the qubitisation methods has been discussed in \cite{babbush2018encoding}, which is compared to other algorithms.
+In the following, we will review the method before analysing the resource costs.
+The key idea of qubitised quantum walk is that the spectrum of $H$ can be obtained by performing phase estimation on the Szegedy quantum walk operator, defined as